 Application Still Blocked After Switching to Permissive Mode

-If an application continues failing after switching to permissive mode, the issue is not SELinux-related.
-Verify the current mode is actually permissive:
+If an application continues failing after switching to permissive mode, SELinux is probably not the component blocking that action.
+Verify the current mode is actually permissive before moving to other causes:

 getenforce